johnchaffee/twilio-widget-websockets/README.md

-# Chat Websockets Demo
+# Twilio Conversations Widget

 ## How it works

 This application creates a chat interface for a Twilio text-enabled landline number to send and receive messages to/from on a mobile phone.
-It uses APIs to send messages, Webhooks to track incoming messages, and Websockets to send messages to the chat client in the web browser.
+It uses the Twilio Conversations API to send messages, Event Streams Webhooks for incoming incoming messages, and Websockets to communicate with the chat client in the web browser.

 You can run locally or deploy to heroku.